 One More Note On External Pests

-Something I feel is worth mentioning… I have noticed over the years, no matter what horse facility I go to, there will be certain horses that “attract” more flies than others.
-In my experience, this is usually an indicator of a horse who is more compromised than the other horse(s) around her (ie. immune system).
+Something else worth mentioning that I’ve noticed over the years, no matter what horse facility I go to, there will be certain horses that attract more flies than others.
+In my experience, this is usually an indicator of a horse who’s more compromised than the other horses around her (ie. immune system).

-The level of a horse’s pest / fly or parasite “attractant” can correlate to how healthy they are or to their being fed an unnatural and inappropriate diet.
+The level of a horse’s pest, fly or parasite attractant can correlate to how healthy they are or to their being fed an unnatural and inappropriate diet.”

 Don’t over analyze this concept; it’s good to just be aware of it.